elastic/kibana/rfcs/text/0016_buildkite.md

 We could likely maintain a single linux-based image to cover all of our current CI needs.
 However, in the future, if we need to maintain many images across different operating systems and architectures, this is likely to become the most complex part of the CI system that we would need to maintain.
 Every operating system and architecture we need to support adds another group of required images, with unique dependencies and configuration automation.

+Another thing to note: Just because we need to run something on a specific OS or architecture, it doesn't necessarily mean we need to maintain an agent image for it.
+For example, we might use something like Vagrant to create a separate VM, using the default, cloud-provided images, that we run something on (e.g. for testing system packages), rather than running it on the same machine as the agent.
+In this case, we would potentially only be managing a small number of images, or even a single image.

 For our testing, we have a single GCP image, built using Packer, with the Buildkite agent installed and all of our dependencies.

 Summary of Responsibilities